 Our Town

-Small businesses thrive here, including a convenience store, cafes, offices and other companies.
+Small businesses thrive here, including a convenience store, cafes, brewery, offices and other companies.
 The golf course is, of course, very popular!
-The town has Christmas tree farms, orchards, greenhouses and a garden center, assuring that it stays in touch with it’s prized agricultural roots.
-A MOFGA-certified organic farm is located on the Skyline Farm property.
-Annually, a popular business-to-business trade show is sponsored by the North Yarmouth Business Association, which represents many small businesses in town.
-There are churches, the Carriage Museum at Skyline Farm, beautiful parks, well-kept walking trails, and snowmobile trails.
+The town has Christmas tree farms, orchards, home-made icecream, greenhouses, farms, farm stands, and more, assuring that it stays in touch with it’s prized agricultural roots.
+There are churches, the Carriage Museum at Skyline Farm, the Historical Society, beautiful parks, well-kept walking trails, and snowmobile trails.

 The town owns much land and values the recreational use of that land.
 Hikers, bikers, kayakers - all are welcome.
 An active committee works to increase and improve bike access.
 Students who live here attend schools with students from Cumberland as part of MSAD #51.